 - Vigilance and Awareness

-HC3's role is to work with the HPH sector to understand the threats it faces, learn adversaries' patterns and trends, and provide information and approaches to the sector on how it can better defend itself.
+HC3's role is to work with the HPH sector to understand the threats it faces, to learn adversaries' patterns and trends, and to provide information and approaches to the sector on how it can better defend itself.

 Additionally, HC3 facilitates access to knowledge-based resources necessary to support robust cybersecurity programs, and mitigate damage in security breach situations.

 HC3 helps to identify, correlate, and communicate cybersecurity information across the HPH sector.

 HHS partners with the HPH sector to increase awareness and foster consistency with cybersecurity practices for a wide range of stakeholders.

 There are key benefits of information sharing within the HPH sector.
 For one, various stakeholder audiences — such as small, medium, and large healthcare organizations — gain access to increased cybersecurity awareness.